DiamondLightSource/discorpy/README.md

 Major updates
 =============
 - 25/02/2021: the package name was changed from Vounwarp to Discorpy.
-The old-name package is still available at https://github.com/nghia-vo/vounwarp and installable using conda-forge channel: https://anaconda.org/conda-forge/vounwarp
 - 21/11/2021: Version 1.4 was released with new features: perspective distortion correction, pre-processing methods for line-pattern images and chessboard images.